-- •Satisfactory performance on identified clinical skills. - •Achieve 80% proficiency on drug calculations. - •Take the ATI RN Fundamentals exam with a level two. - •Successful completion of AHS 210 in the fall.
+- •Satisfactory performance on identified clinical skills. - •Achieve 80% proficiency on drug calculations. - •Take the ATI RN Fundamentals exam with a level two. - •Successful completion of AHS 210 (or BIO 240) in the fall.

 Transition Nursing (NUR 201) will be taught face-to-face the Spring Semester.
 Students must obtain an 80% competency and satisfactory clinical performance to progress.
 Students may attempt NUR 201 only two times.
-If unsuccessful on the second attempt, the student must utilize Option I when reapplying.
+If unsuccessful on the second attempt, the student must reapply through the generic ADN program.